Dirk Denkers

-Denkers attended UC Davis where he played on the men's soccer team from 1975 to 1977.
+Denkers was an All-American in High School and attended UC Davis where he played on the men's soccer team from 1975 to 1977.
 In 1978, Denkers turned professional with the Minnesota Kicks of the North American Soccer League.
 He also played the 1980-1981 Major Indoor Soccer League season with the San Francisco Fog.
 He also played for the Sacramento Gold of the American Soccer League.
+Denkers was selected to play for the 1980 United States Olympic Soccer Team.